developer-program/engineering-track/docs/aws/intro.md

 ## Covers

-The intent of the materials is to focus on fundamental concepts of AWS to build a strong foundation.
-You will need to study more materials to become a skilled Devops or more likely chance of passing the AWS developer Associate exam.
+The intent of the materials is to focus on fundamental concepts of AWS to build a strong foundation to startoff a career in software developement.
+We wil not cover all AWS services and you will need to study more materials to become a skilled Devops or to pass the AWS developer Associate exam.

 ## Brief History